BrightSpaceFod/brightspacefod.github.io/index.md

 ## Welcome to Bright Space

-### Cryptocurrency / Blockchain / AI / AKP / Game Engineer
+### Cryptocurrency / Blockchain / AI / ZKP / Game Engineer

 I'll always be ready with you.